panzi/mediaextract/README.md

 	                         s3m      ScreamTracker III files
 	                         smk      Smaker files
 	                         xm       Extended Module files
-	                         tracker  all tracker files (MOD, S3M, IT, XM)

 	                       WARNING: Because MP1/2/3 files do not have a nice file magic, using the 'mpg123' format may cause *a lot* of false positives.
 Nowadays